 *Note that we cannot guarantee the weather will be clear for this or any other solar eclipse.

 Intense discussions with penguins may be possible during shore excursions.
 In this shot with Lynn Palmer, juvenile gentoo penguins each tries to convince her to bring one of them back to the ship.
-Outerwear such as boots, pants and parka are typically provided by the ship.
-P. Maley photo.
+Outerwear such as boots, pants and parka are typically provided by the ship. photo credit: Paul Maley

 Killer whales/orcas as seen from the deck of the ship.
 Even if you don’t go ashore, there is plenty of wildlife to view.

-Cabin prices are in effect until January 1, 2019 after which they will are expected to increase 15%.
 Prices shown are per person with 2 sharing a cabin.
-There are just 3 superior cabins that Future Travel will be allocate for triple accommodations.
-All other cabins/suites will be limited to two persons.
+All remaining cabins/suites will be limited to two persons.
 The price of one person occupying a single cabin is shown in the table below.
-Two persons in each cabin for a maximum of 4 in a Prestige Suite.
-The prices for a Prestige Suite are the combined prices of 2 individual Prestige Cabins.

 ***The total price for one person occupying a cabin is found by adding the per person price column/row to the supplement price column row.